zhjngli/the-principles-and-feelings-cookbook/README.md

 1. Add a new collection to netlify cms
 1. Add a new link to the nav bar

 The `about` category is a one off category that is hidden from others, and manually read in the home page.
+Any other one off categories should be excluded from the `gatsby-node` query which gets all posts.